PoCGen: Generating Proof-of-Concept Exploits for Vulnerabilities in Npm Packages

 \paragraph{Test Generation for Security Vulnerabilities} Zhang et al.~\cite{Zhang2023LLMSecTests} and Gao et al.~\cite{Gao2025vuln} use LLMs to generate unit tests for Java vulnerabilities given a PoC exploit.
 Their goal is to encourage developers to update vulnerable dependencies and prevent supply chain attacks.
 In contrast, our work generates code that directly exploits a vulnerable package, rather than exploiting it through a third-party dependency.

 \paragraph{LLM-Assisted Attacks} Recent work has explored the potential of LLMs for attacking vulnerable software.
+PwnGPT~\cite{Peng2025} uses LLMs with reasoning models to generate exploits for capture-the-flag (CTF) challenges.
 PentestGPT~\cite{Deng2024} uses LLMs for penetration testing.
+Both of these approaches focus on system-level penetration tasks, which differs from the more isolated task of providing a PoC exploit for an individual package.
+Moreover, these approaches do not enable the LLM to directly benefit from sophisticated tools, e.g., for statically analyzing code or interactively debugging a candidate exploit.
 Xu et al.~\cite{Xu2024auto} developed an LLM agent with command-line access to exploit vulnerabilities in Linux and Windows applications.
 Charan et al.~\cite{Charan2023} investigated using LLMs to generate payloads for exploiting vulnerabilities.

 \paragraph{Vulnerability Mitigation and Repair} Mitigating vulnerabilities can involve removing unused dependencies~\cite{Koishybayev2020} or reducing the privileges of vulnerable code~\cite{ccs2021mir}.
 Repairing vulnerabilities can be achieved by fine-tuning LLMs to find fixes~\cite{Berabi2024}, using LLM agents~\cite{Zhang2024c}, or applying generative adversarial networks (GANs)~\cite{Harer2018}.